qinguorui2001/tp/docs/UserGuide.md

 Possible Usage:

-* You can use `remove` when you have added an assignment to the wrong student.
+* You can use `remove` if you added an assignment to the wrong student.

 ### Removing completed assignments from all students: `clean`